toholdaquill/toholdaquill.github.io/95-theses-of-cyber.md

 62. Playing defense against nation-state APTs is a game few, in any, can win.

 63. The best defense on the internet is a good offense.
-(See: thesis 26.)
+(See: theses[25].)

 64. Ending the tyranny of the secret police requires us to hold them accountable for their treason against democracy.
-(See: thesis 13.)
+(See: theses[12].)

 65. The secret police are state-sponsored criminals and terrorists who engage in violence against civilians to achieve political ends.